WheeledCord/coreboot-x210ai/README.md

 sudo setpci -s 00:16.0 0x40.l
 ```

 If the output is `90000255`, it means the board is in manufacturing mode, and coreboot is possible.
-If you get something else, manufacturing mode mode is likely disabled and coreboot is not possible for your board (though I am yet to see a board where manufacturing mode is disabled)
+If you get something else, manufacturing mode is likely disabled and coreboot is not possible for your board (though I am yet to see a board where manufacturing mode is disabled)

 The X210AI ships with Intel Boot Guard enabled, so the CPU won't run coreboot until it's disabled.